Tofacitinib - Treatment for Rheumatoid Arthritis, United States of America

 Phase II trials were conducted on Japanese rheumatoid arthritis patients who were previously medicated and showed low response with methotrexate.
 Around 140 people were enrolled at various centres and were given 1mg, 3mg, 5mg or 10mg dose of tofacitinib or a placebo.
 Reduced rheumatoid arthritis activity was observed in more than 72% of the patients.
 Safety and efficacy of the drug was also observed and no deaths occurred.

-Six Phase III trials are being conducted in patients with moderate to severe Rheumatoid Arthritis.
-The trials are ORAL Start, ORAL Sync, ORAL Scan, ORAL Solo, ORAL Step and ORAL Standard.
+Six Phase III trials were conducted in patients with moderate-to-severe Rheumatoid Arthritis.
+The trials included ORAL Start, ORAL Sync, ORAL Scan, ORAL Solo, ORAL Step and ORAL Standard.

 The results of the first showed that around 60% of the patients who were given either a 5mg or 10mg dose twice daily reached ACR20 — a 20% reduction in the number of swollen and tender joints.